mbabynames search ✿

 Arden Helena

-Arden ("noble and strong") and Helena ("bright, shining").
+Arden ("great forest") and Helena ("bright, shining").
 Two distinct meanings that create a name with range.
 Arden is 2 syllables.
 Helena at 3 adds length and rhythm.

 Arden Benjamin